Take the Trail

 The tennis courts alongside the Park Lands Trail, off Hutt Road in Park 17.

-These courts are leased by the Christian Brothers College but are available for community use during daylight hours when not used by the school.
+These courts are licensed by Christian Brothers College in Wakefield Street, but are available for community use during daylight hours when not used by the school.
 Community bookings can be made through CBC.

 From this point, walk eastwards along the Park Lands trail until you come to a path intersection, or crossroads, and look for a wooden bridge across the South Park Lands Creek.